Stephen Hymer: Contributions

 In the analysis of the nature and causes of foreign investment, Hymer made a distinction between direct and portfolio investment.
 After ascertaining that differences in interest rates cause portfolio investments, but not direct investments, and that the industrial distribution of the latter is not significantly different from one country to another, as could be expected if their cause was solely differences in profitability, Hymer concluded that direct investments are capital movements associated to international operations of firms.
 Their goal is to keep control of production.
 This control allows either to suppress competition, or appropriate rents derived from advantages like skilled labour, cheap raw materials, access to capital markets or technology.

 Later, Hymer used Marxian language and concepts more explicitly.
+Hymer wrote ″it was difficult for young people (in America) to gain access to Marx.
+His language seemed impenetrable, and there were hardly any courses in the universities to help people understand him.
+In fact, there were few who had any idea even of what was different about Marx″.

 In a series of articles published in the 1970s, he considered the relationship between nation-states and multinational firms, detailing their role in the creation of an international division of labor.
 Hymer argued that this hierarchal division of labor was a macrocosm of the internal division of labor reproduced within the multinational corporation.
 Hymer did not believe that these firms had become more powerful than nation-states; instead, multinationals were firmly rooted in the major financial centers of the world, and they tended to reinforce existing geographic and spatial boundaries and dependencies.
 Papers and articles on this and various other topics articles were compiled by Hymer's graduate students from the New School for Social Research in The Multinational Corporation: A Radical Approach.
 Papers by Stephen Herbert Hymer, published by Cambridge University Press in 1979.